boyski/pmaudit/README.md

 Are there flaws in this system?
 Because of its radical simplicity and lack of ambition there isn't much room for bugs but plenty of limitations.
-In general, auditing the entire build from the top as a black box is fairly robust as long as your filesystem updates atimes and you have required permissions.
+In general, auditing the entire build from the top as a black box is fairly robust as long as your filesystem updates atimes and you have the required permissions.
 Auditing on a per-recipe basis can be more finicky.

 Here are some concerns I can think of: